devicetree-org/devicetree-specification/source/source-language.rst

 obsolete version 0, which uses a different format for integers in addition to other small but incompatible changes).

-Memory reservations define an entry for the device tree blob’s memory reservation table.
+Memory reservations define an entry for the devicetree blob’s memory reservation table.
 They have the form: e.g., /memreserve/ <address>
 <length>; Where <address> and <length> are 64-bit C-style integers.

-*  The / { }; section defines the root node of the device tree.
+*  The / { }; section defines the root node of the devicetree.

 *  C style (/* ... \*/) and C++ style (//) comments are supported.